N0tT1m/high-seas/README.md

 > **Note**: This application is for educational purposes only.

-ADDED MOBILE APP DESKTOP FOR WINDOWS AND MAC

 ## Prerequisites

 - Docker and Docker Compose (for managing the application)